Ohio Machine: Stadium

-Fortress Obetz is the third home of the Ohio Machine.
+Fortress Obetz was the third and final home of the Ohio Machine.
 On November 16, 2016, the village of Obetz, a community just south of Columbus, announced they would be constructing a 6,500-seat multipurpose stadium, Fortress Obetz, at the site of the closed Columbus Motor Speedway.
 It would be ready in time for the Machine's first home game of the 2017 season on May 6.
 The stadium opened on May 6, 2017, for the home opener of the Machine against the Rochester Rattlers, who beat the home team 12–11 in overtime.
 It would take three tries for the Machine to finally get a victory on their new home field.
 The Machine defeated the Florida Launch 19–7 on May 27.

 The Machine began play in 2012 on Selby Field at Ohio Wesleyan University and moved to Panther Stadium at Ohio Dominican University for the 2016 season.
 Panther Stadium is less than half of the size of Selby Field.